View Categories

 Fostering Rural Employment and Economic Security in line with Directive Principles of State Policy

-• Gram Sabha is free to accept or reject recommendations from Intermediate and District Panchayats.
+• Gram Sabha retains the autonomy to approve or dismiss suggestions from Intermediate and District Panchayats.

 Confluence of MGNREGA Categories: Paving the Path for Rural Development in Harmony with Directive Principles of State Policy